IFRS and SEC EDGAR XBRL

-What Foreign Private Issuers using International Financial Reporting Standards need to know
+What Foreign Private Issuers using International Financial Reporting Standards (IFRS) need to know

 Latest IFRS XBRL Developments

-The SEC has recently posted a draft version of the 2013 IFRS Taxonomy on their web site, perhaps indicating its implementation is in the not too distant future.
+The SEC has recently posted the 2016 IFRS XBRL Taxonomy on their web site.

 Form SD XBRL